A Helpful Guide for Understanding Your Most Powerful Dreams

 There are certain ways to make lucid dreaming an easier habit.

 A few old tricks include attempting to locate a light switch in your dream – if the light does not turn on and off as you would expect, you can recognize that you’re dreaming.
 Another way to check is by trying to find a book.
-Open to any page and see if you can read the writings; if you’re in a dream, the words will be jumbled and hard to make out.
+Open any page and see if you can read the writings; if you’re in a dream, the words will be jumbled and hard to make out.

 What Is Dream Induction?